-However, since it first announced the project in 2017, there has been strong opposition to the project from local residents and others concerned about profit motives of the tech companies involved and lack of transparency around the plans.
-The project on paper exemplifies sustainable urban development concepts for affordable housing, sustainable transportation, green job creation, and attempting to reduce material flows in the system, while implementing digital innovation and technology.
-However, issues of privacy and data use created insurmountable obstacles to obtain the public support needed for the project to be implemented (Tusikov, n.d.).
-This issue of data and privacy will continue to be a barrier to actualize Smart Cities in the United States.
+However, since it first announced the project in 2017, there has been strong opposition to the project from local residents and others who are concerned about the profit motives of the tech companies that are involved and the lack of transparency around the plans.
+On paper, the project exemplifies sustainable urban development concepts for affordable housing, sustainable transportation, green job creation, and an attempt to reduce material flows in the system while implementing digital innovation and technology.
+However, issues of privacy and data use created insurmountable obstacles to obtaining the public support needed for the project to be implemented (Tusikov, n.d.).
+This issue of data and privacy will continue to be a barrier to actualizing Smart Cities in the United States.

-Forest City, Malaysia is another planned city (in construction) that is marketed as a "smart and green futuristic city that combines environment, technology and cutting edge technology to create an ideal, idyllic and technology-driven living and working space ecosystem" according to the enterprise Country Garden Pacificview Sdn Bhd, which is a joint venture between Country Garden Group and the Malaysian-government-backed Esplanade Danga 88 Sdn Bhd.
-While adhering to certain urban sustainable development model characteristics, this example fails to address issues of equity and environment.
+Forest City, Malaysia is another planned city (in construction) that is marketed as a "smart and green futuristic city that combines environment, technology and cutting edge technology to create an ideal, idyllic and technology-driven living and working space ecosystem," according to the enterprise Country Garden Pacificview Sdn Bhd, which is a joint venture between Country Garden Group and the Malaysian-government-backed Esplanade Danga 88 Sdn Bhd.
+While adhering to certain urban sustainable-development model characteristics, this example fails to address the issues of equity and environment.
 An environmental impact assessment was delayed, and the majority of the development was created and intended for an elite class of the population.

-Masdar UAE is a smart, sustainable city example started in 2006 as a private public partnership between an investor, Abu Dhabi, Foster (architectural firm), and Mubadara Investment Company.
-The vision for Masdar City was to create a zero-carbon and zerowaste city that would be a model in sustainability.
-Unfortunately, partly due to the 2008 global financial crisis, and other economic constraints, the original plan was scaled back to a goal of "low carbon" along with less ambitious waste reduction goals (Griffiths & Sovacool, 2020).
+Masdar UAE is a smart, sustainable city example that was started in 2006 as a private-public partnership between an investor, Abu Dhabi, Foster (architectural firm), and Mubadara Investment Company.
+The vision for Masdar City was to create a zero-carbon and zero-waste city that would be a model in sustainability.
+Unfortunately, partly due to the

+2008 global financial crisis and other economic constraints, the original plan was scaled back to a goal of "low carbon" along with less ambitious waste-reduction goals (Griffiths & Sovacool, 2020).
 While there are many aspects in the initial design and vision of the project to apply to our proposed model city, there are still two vital issues with replicating the Masdar City project.
-First, the economic mandate of Mubadala prioritizes economic returns over environmental returns causing a conflict with realizing the original vision of a zero-waste city (Griffiths & Sovacool, 2020).
-Secondly, a significant concern of Masdar City is the physical location selected for the city.
+First, the economic mandate of Mubadala prioritizes economic returns over environmental returns, causing a conflict with realizing the original vision of a zero-waste city (Griffiths & Sovacool, 2020).
+Second, a significant concern of Masdar City is the physical location selected for the city.
 Masdar City will be constructed in the desert, with significantly limited freshwater resources and extreme sandstorm events.
-The latter has curtailed the ability to tap solar power to drive the energy intensity demanded by the City's design (Prior, 2010).
-A cautionary tale that any model city needs to take a systems approach in the location, creation, operations, governance, and maintenance.
+The latter has curtailed the ability to tap solar power to drive the energy intensity that is demanded by the City's design (Prior, 2010)-a cautionary tale that any model city needs to take a systems approach in the location, creation, operations, governance, and maintenance.

-We propose the incorporation of the technology and ideals of Smart Cities needs to be a part of the model city.
-However, it is important to take the lessons learned in many of the examples above in order to avoid the same barriers for development of a robust model city.
+We propose that the incorporation of the technology and ideals of Smart Cities needs to be a part of the model city.
+However, it is important to take the lessons learned in many of the examples above to avoid the same barriers for development of a robust model city.
 First, the issue of data and privacy access must be addressed and resolved.
-Secondly, the conceptualization, planning and design of such new urban development must consider projected impacts from a changing climate.
-Third, a 'new' city needs to be planned and envisioned in anticipation of the community members that will live, work and recreate there.
+Second, the conceptualization, planning, and design of such new urban development must consider the projected effects from a changing climate.
+Third, a new city needs to be planned and envisioned in anticipation of the community members that will live, work, and recreate there.
 This could be accomplished with representative samples of future resident populations.
 It would be an iterative process, where aspects of the new city would be refined over time as new residents migrate into the city.